Aetf/GSoC2016Proposals/KDevelop-LLDB.md

 # GSoC 2016 Project: KDevelop: LLDB Support

 ## Introduction
-Enabling kdevelop to use lldb as a debugging backend, which would be especially useful on Max OS X and Windows, where gdb support is rather scarce, and it can also help people that want to switch to lldb on linux (like me!) by adding decent IDE support.
+Enabling KDevelop to use LLDB as a debugging backend, which would be especially useful on Max OS X and Windows, where gdb support is rather scarce, and it can also help people that want to switch to lldb on linux (like me!) by adding decent IDE support.

 ## Project Goals
 LLDB support in similar feature-completeness as current GDB support.
 The user should be able to select what debugger to use intuitively on a per launch configuration base.
 The following function should be supported.